NEFSC/READ_SSB_Port_Activity_Indicators/README.md

 \*\* The Port Commercial Fishing Activity (PCFA) Indicators are a suites of indicators used to understand relative participation rates of commercial fishing ports over time.
-They are composed of commercial fishing landings and permit data from 2007 through 2024 summarized to indicate port-level activity in commercial fishing.
+They are composed of commercial fishing landings and permit data from 2007 through 2024 summarized to indicate port-level activity in commercial fishing.\*

-The PCFA indicator provides a relative metric of the activity of a specific port in commercial fishing and utilizes the following data; number of dealers buying fish, the number of vessels selling fish, total pounds and value of fish landed, and the number of dealer and commercial permits registered in that location.
-Each column of data is normalized (across all years) using a min-max scaling approach (range = 0 – 1) and then we take the mean of each column to create a composite average score for each port by year.
-Note, the value of landed fish data is first adjusted using a GDP deflator to account for inflation over time (i.e., all values are adjusted to 2024 dollars).
-The PCFA analysis is conducted for each region (MA and NE) separately such that scores are comparable within-region only.\*